6 Takeaways From Election Night 2020

 "I believe we are on track to win this election," he said, adding, "It ain't over until every vote is counted, every ballot is counted."

 As of 4:50 a.m.
-ET, Biden had a slight lead in Wisconsin with 95% of the vote estimated to be in, almost 6 points in Michigan with 77% in and almost 13 points in Pennsylvania with 64% in.
+ET, Biden had a slight lead in Wisconsin with 95% of the vote estimated to be in, but was down almost 6 points in Michigan with 77% in and almost 13 points in Pennsylvania with 64% in.

-Even if Biden were to win all three — and he doesn't need to given he won Arizona — and win the presidency, this wasn't the definitive rebuke of Trump Democrats were looking for.
+Even if Biden were to win all three — and he doesn't need to given he won Arizona — and win the presidency, this wasn't the definitive rebuke of Trump that Democrats were looking for.

 A win is a win, if Biden is able to pull it off.
 But the country remains hotly divided and polarized, and given Democrats are unlikely to take back the Senate and their unexpected losses in the House, he would hardly have the ability to get much through Congress.